Tanmay-N/Go-Portscanner/README.md

 # Go-Portscanner
 Port Scanner in Go language

 A port scanner written in Go language which scans TCP Ports with very simple thread-safe which should work on every OS without any problems.
+Port scanning will perform 65535 ports and show the results.

+Docker implemention are also availabe for port scanning

 ## Installation